Measurements of $\Xi\left(1530\right)^{0}$ and $\overline{\Xi}\left(1530\right)^{0}$ production in proton-proton interactions at $\sqrt{s_{NN}}$ = 17.3 GeV in the NA61/SHINE experiment: Experimental results

 \subsection{Spectra and mean multiplicities}

 Double differential yields constitute the primary result of this paper.
 The $\Xir$ ($\Xirb$) yields are determined in 4 (4) rapidity and between 5 (3) and 6 (5) transverse momentum bins.
 The former is 0.5 units and the latter 0.3~\GeVc wide.
-The resulting ($\y$, \pt) yields are presented in the function of \pt in Fig.~\ref{fig:results}.
-The following exponential function ~ can describe the transverse momentum spectra\cite{Hagedorn:1968jf,Broniowski:2004yh}:
+The resulting ($\y$, \pt) yields are presented at the function of \pt in Fig.~\ref{fig:results}.
+The following exponential function can describe the transverse momentum spectra\cite{Hagedorn:1968jf,Broniowski:2004yh}:

 where $m$ is the $\Xir$ mass, $m_{T}$ is the transverse mass defined as $m_{T} = \sqrt{m^2 + (cp_{T})^2}$ and $c$ is the speed of light.
 The yields $S$ and the inverse slope parameters $T$ are determined by fitting the function to the data points in each rapidity bin.
-The \pt spectra Fig.~\ref{fig:results} from successive rapidity intervals are scaled for better visibility.
+The \pt spectra from successive rapidity intervals in Fig.~\ref{fig:results} are scaled for better visibility.
 Statistical uncertainties are shown as error bars, and shaded bands correspond to systematic uncertainties.
 Tables~\ref{tab:results:Xim} and \ref{tab:results:Xip} list the numerical values of the results shown in Fig.~\ref{fig:results}.
 The resulting inverse slope parameters are listed in Table~\ref{tab:dndy}.

-Rapidity distributions were then obtained by summing the measured transverse momentum spectra and extrapolating them into the unmeasured regions using the fitted functions given by Eq.~\ref{eq:inverse}.
+The yields as function of rapidity were then obtained by summing the measured transverse momentum spectra and extrapolating them into the unmeasured regions using the fitted functions given by Eq.~\ref{eq:inverse}.
 The resulting rapidity distributions are shown in Fig.~\ref{fig:finaldndy}.
-The statistical uncertainties are smaller than the symbol size.
+The statistical uncertainties are shown as error bars.
 They were calculated as the square root of the sum of the squares of the statistical uncertainties of the contributing bins.
 The systematic uncertainties (shaded bands) were calculated as the square root of squares of systematic uncertainty as described in Sec.~\ref{sec:systematics} and half of the extrapolated yield.
 The numerical values of the rapidity distribution $dN/dy$ and their errors are listed in Table~\ref{tab:dndy}.